 - Fruit juice

-- Flavored coffee drinks (the type you buy at Starbucks)
+- Flavored coffee drinks

-- Greek yoghurt sweetened with fresh berries
+- Greek yogurt sweetened with fresh berries

-- Olive oil, avocado oil
+- Olive oil

 - Sugar-free 100% whole grain bread